Q:What are the requirements for entering the pageant?

 A:Once your form and snapshot are submitted, we will submit your information to a review committee.
 They will determine if they feel you would make a good candidate for the title.
 If you are accepted to participate in the pageant, you will receive a notice through email.

 Q:Is there an entry fee and if so how much is it?

 A:There is a sponsorship fee of $1,195.00 which covers your participation fee, room and meals during pageant weekend, the marketing and production of the event, as well as a year round staff to prepare the winner for her further competitions and reign.
 If accepted, you will receive paperwork to help secure sponsorships to cover this fee.

 Q:What are my responsibilities should I win and how much time & expense is involved for me and my family?

 Time involved should you become Miss Connecticut Teen USA® varies on your location within the state and your desire to make appearances.
 We make every effort to obtain appearances for titleholders, but realize that your education and family are a high priority, so we do our best to accommodate school and family when arranging appearances.
 Again, this is on a case-by-case basis and requires much coordination and communication between the titleholder and titleholder manager, who is assigned by Sanders & Associates.
 Appearances will be both on a local and statewide basis and may include parades, style shows, speaking engagements or trade shows.

-Miss Connecticut Teen USA’s transportation to and from the MISS TEEN USA® Pageant are taken care of as part of her prize package.
+A stipend is provided for Miss Connecticut Teen USA’s transportation to and from the MISS TEEN USA® Pageant.
 Also some wardrobe and other expenses are provided for.
 Transportation and expenses for parents to and from and at the national pageant are their own responsibility.